 - A discussion of your expectations.
 You and your doctor should talk about your expectations.
 He or she explains what septoplasty can and can't do for you and what your results might be.

-- Avoid certain medications.
-Avoid medications containing aspirin or ibuprofen (Advil, Motrin, others) for two weeks before surgery and two weeks after surgery.
+Avoid medications containing aspirin or ibuprofen (Advil, Motrin IB, others) for about two weeks before surgery and after surgery.
 These medications may increase bleeding.
 Take only those medications approved or prescribed by your surgeon.

-- If you smoke, stop smoking.
-Smoking slows the healing process after surgery.
+If you smoke, stop smoking.
+Smoking disturbs the healing process after surgery.